-I tried to keep my eyes wide open, and for a moment int the dark, I wasn’t even sure if my eyes were still opening.
-About ten seconds I saw some beautiful lights winking in the dark, and the seat was now going uphill smoothly.
-I thought it was not as terrible as I thought at that time.
-Good times don’t last long.
+I tried to keep my eyes wide open, and for a moment in the darkness, I wasn’t even sure if my eyes were still open.
+After about 10 seconds, I saw some beautiful lights twinkling in the darkness, and the seat was going smoothly uphill.
+At that moment I thought it was not as terrible as I had imagined.
+But good times don’t last long.

-All of a sudden, a sense of weightlessness surrounded my whole body, it was our seats on the downhill!
-I heard so many people screaming that I couldn’t tell if I was screaming, it’s a bad feeling.
+All of a sudden, a sense of weightlessness surrounded my whole body – it was our seats speeding downhill!
+I heard so many people screaming that I couldn’t tell if I was screaming, too.
+It was a bad feeling.
 There was endless darkness everywhere.

-Despite the colorful lights, the track of the roller coaster in front of me could not be seen, so I know nothing about what was going to happen next.
-You know I was afraid of the roller coaster that turned around the whole circle.
-So when I play in the Disney World, I will deliberately avoid all the roller coaster that will turn around.
-Don’t’ meet them here!
+Despite the colorful lights, the track of the roller coaster in front of me could not be seen, so I knew nothing about what was going to happen next.

+Before this, I had been afraid of roller coasters that turn around in a full loop like a standing circle.
+So when I played at Disney World, I deliberately avoided all the roller coasters that turn upside down.
+I dared not face them!

 Music came to my ears again, but I had no time to enjoy it.
-The ups and downs of the roller coaster made me closed my eyes, hold on to the handle and waited to stop.
-I tried to open my eyes and felt that the roller coaster was a little smoother, but then, the seat was so startled moving uphill that I felt like my head was going to explode.
+The ups and downs of the roller coaster made me close my eyes, hold on to the handle and wait for the ride to stop.
+I tried to open my eyes and felt that the roller coaster was a little smoother.
+But then the seat jolted so quickly moving uphill I felt like my head was going to explode.

-Not o mention that, my glasses were surprisingly about to come out of my face, and one of the leg of the glasses had left my ear already.
-I quickly calmed down, one hand holding the handle tightly, the other hand simply took the glasses down and put them in my hand to prevent them from falling down.
-I’m not sure, but I thought I was going through a complete circle on a roller coaster.
+Not to mention that my glasses were unsurprisingly about to fly off of my face, and one arm of the glasses had left my ear already.
+I quickly calmed down, and with one hand holding the handle tightly, my other hand simply took the glasses off and put them in my fist to prevent them from flying away.
+I wasn’t sure, but I thought I was going through a complete loop on the roller coaster.

-I closed my eyes again and holding my glasses.
+I closed my eyes again, holding my glasses.

 “Hey!”

-I turned my head, it was my dad’s voice.
+I turned my head; it was my dad’s voice.

-“You are quiet quick, I thought your glasses were fell down, if that really happened, it’s okay.
-We still have spare glasses, right?”
+“You are quite quick, I thought your glasses were falling off,” he said.
+“If that really happens, it’s OK.
+We still have your spare glasses, right?”

-I nodded, I saw he took the glasses off, too.
-The rest of the time, I still closed my eyes and occasionally look up at the light and listened to music, he roller coaster seem not really terrible now.
+I nodded and I saw he had taken his glasses off, too.
+The rest of the time, I still closed my eyes and occasionally looked up at the lights and listened to music.
+The roller coaster seemed not really so terrible now.

-Finally, the roller coaster was over, dad and I walked out of the yellow building with limp legs.
-We saw a child come out crying, perhaps she was very afraid.
+Finally, the roller coaster ride was over.
+Dad and I walked out of the yellow building with limp legs.
+We saw a child come out crying; perhaps she was very afraid.

-“It is because I don’t know what it is that I dare to try.
-Now I know what terrible thing it is I dare not play it again,”my father said .“So, do you want to play this next time?”
-I joked, “Of course not!”
-My father replied with some fear.
-We came to my mom’s side, and I began to embellish her with descriptions of our experiences.
+“It is because I didn’t know what it was that I dared to try,” my father said.
+“Now I know what a terrible thing it is, and I dare not try it again.”

+“So do you want to ride this again next time?”
+I joked.

+“Of course not!” my father replied with some fear.

+Finally, we came to my mom’s side, and I began to embellish to her descriptions of our horrible experience.

 Word Count: 911

+Note: Michelle, fantastic job writing this narrative.
+It is well written with plenty of detail.
+This is your best piece of writing yet.
+I look forward to reading your next story!